colin9983/colin9983-Algorithmic-Trading-Bitcoin-70percentage-winrate/README.md

 # colin9983-Algorithmic-Trading-Bitcoin-70percentage-winrate
 This project is an algorithmic trade with high returns and a high win rate.
-Users need to have an account through the Binance exchange and access to the API
+Users need to have an account through the Binance exchange and access to the API.

+# How to use
+Just paste your api and sercret key!

 # Backtesting returns
 The average win rate in the backtesting is 71% in past six months, meaning that 71 out of 100 trades will result in a positive return.
 The rate of return for a month is 17%!
 It also has a much higher Sharpe rate than the S&P500.